2010 Wadi Abidah airstrike: Yemeni misinformation allegations

-On 28 December 2011, an article published by The Wall Street Journal revealed that several high-ranking figures from the US military believed they had intentionally been given faulty information by Yemeni intelligence services which led to the killing of Shabwani.
-An official found that intelligence report which allowed JSOC to set up the strike as suspicion, as it was extensive in all regards except for the fact that it didn't note Shabwani's presence at the meeting.
+In December 2011, an article published by The Wall Street Journal revealed that several high-ranking figures from the US military believed they had intentionally been given faulty information by Yemeni intelligence services which led to the killing of Shabwani.
+An official found that the intelligence report which prompted the strike was suspicious, as it was extensive in all regards except for the fact that it didn't note Shabwani's presence at the meeting.
 Furthermore, they also described the presence of a Yemeni intelligence officer at the scene of the airstrike, who, according to the US, had died, but according to Shabwani's family had lived.

 While Yemeni officials claimed that Shabwani had gone on his own accord, Shabwani's father stated that he had been tasked to do so on the orders of the government.
-Immediately prior to then, Shabwani had came into conflict with key official figures in the family of President Saleh as he attempted to secure more funds for basic services in Marib.
+Immediately prior to then, Shabwani had come into conflict with key official figures in the family of President Saleh as he attempted to secure more funds for basic services in Marib.
 According to political analyst Abdul Ghani al-Iryani, this had also included a "commercial dispute" with the chief of the National Security Bureau, a government intelligence organization.
 This view was corroborated by Ibrahim Mothana, co-founder of the Watan Party.